Buzovskiy/kofemolka_backend/readme.md

 For push notifications it's necessary place file firebase_private_key.json in ./project directory.
-The content of this file is generated on Firebase https://console.firebase.google.com/u/0/project/vitalii-fecf8/settings/serviceaccounts/adminsdk
+The content of this file is generated on Firebase https://console.firebase.google.com/u/0/project/vitalii-fecf8/settings/serviceaccounts/adminsdk In the list of settings /admin/app_settings/appsettings/ create two settings.
+1. Time T1 in seconds when push quality service polling should be sent.
+Key t1_service_quality_polling_push
+2. Time T2 in seconds when should pass from the last push quality service polling.
+Key t2_service_quality_polling_push